gvranjesevic/PSTtoDynamics/LINKEDIN_BLUE_QT6_2025_THEME_GUIDE.md

 ## 15 · Final Notes on Completeness

 This specification now captures **every single detail** of the PST to Dynamics 365 GUI as of the latest codebase review.
-With the addition of widget-specific styling for Sync Monitoring and Import Wizard components, along with any remaining color tokens, this document ensures **zero ambiguity** for reproduction by any developer or AI tool.
+With the addition of widget-specific styling for Sync Monitoring and Import Wizard components, along with the expanded colour token list, this document ensures **zero ambiguity** for reproduction by any developer or AI tool.
 Every visual element, layout rule, behavioral aspect, and interaction pattern has been documented to achieve pixel-perfect accuracy and identical functionality across implementations.

 *End of specification.*